 - Advance arrangements for assistance with medical or political evacuations

 - Expectation management through use of participation agreements, travel manuals, health care forms

 - An eight-party network of advisors to assist with whatever situation may arise (international assistance provider; security consultant; crisis management team; and others)

-Our Organizational Resilience Framework will address the essentials of business continuity planning (to enable swift post-incident recovery).
+Our Institutional Resilience Framework addresses the essentials of business continuity planning (to enable swift post-incident recovery).
 We will also enhance our readiness for a wide range of eventualities, including:

 - Building fire

 - Construction accident

 - Other threats

 * - The Westmont in San Francisco Program campus participates in regular earthquake training and education, and is equipped with shelter and nutrition supplies for use in the event of earthquake.
 [Return to Readiness section above]